 THE AMAZON EVOLUTION

-In just the few years since Amazon began its drive into the delivery business, Amazon Logistics is already delivering more of its own packages than its delivery partners UPS or USPS.
-At their current growth rate Morgan Stanley is projecting Amazon to increase from 2.5 billion packages this year to 6.5 billion by 2022.
+In just a few years since Amazon began its drive into the delivery business, Amazon Logistics is already delivering more of its packages than its delivery partners UPS or USPS.
+At their current growth rate, Morgan Stanley is projecting Amazon to increase from 2.5 billion packages this year to 6.5 billion by 2022.
 That compares to 5 billion deliveries for UPS and 3.4 billion deliveries for FedEx.

-Not unlike RPS in its formative years, Amazon's Delivery Service Partner Program gives entrepreneurs the opportunity to start and develop their own local delivery services.
-For an initial investment of $10,000 anyone can deliver packages from Amazon warehouses to their destinations using Amazon vans and logos while simultaneously operating their own delivery businesses.
+Not unlike RPS in its formative years, Amazon's Delivery Service Partner Program allows entrepreneurs to start and develop their local delivery services.
+For an initial investment of $10,000, anyone can deliver packages from Amazon warehouses to their destinations using Amazon vans and logos while simultaneously operating their delivery businesses.
 The program also allows Amazon a better opportunity to service last-minute deliveries.
 Owning the supply chain also means faster delivery.
 Amazon can offer later order cut-off times to shoppers for one-day delivery.

-It is likely that Amazon Logistics, like Amazon Web Services, will become a service for third-party delivery at some point in the not too distant future.
-Their size would allow them to undercut FedEx and UPS while lowering Amazon’s own shipping expense.
+It is likely that Amazon Logistics, like Amazon Web Services, will become a service for third-party delivery at some point in the not-too-distant future.
+Their size would allow them to undercut FedEx and UPS while lowering Amazon’s shipping expenses.
 To round out their logistics business Amazon has recently applied for an ocean shipping services license between the US and China as another sign of their desire to control their own logistics operations.

-Data2Logistics is here to support companies in meeting the challenges of an ever evolving logistics environment.
-To learn more about how we can support your business, contact Harold B. Friedman at email@example.com or 609.577.3756.
+Data2Logistics is here to support companies in meeting the challenges of an ever-evolving logistics environment.
+To learn more about how we can support your business, contact Dan Leva at [email protected] or 973-222-5882.
 We are here to support you!